Why You Shouldn't Count On The Promised $4,000 'Raise' From GOP Tax Plan

 To be clear, this isn't the White House claiming that the average household would get a $4,000 tax cut as a result of the tax plan altogether.
 Indeed, depending on a variety of things that are still not laid out — how brackets are shifted around, which deductions will be eliminated, a change in the standard deduction — a new tax package could affect different people in wildly different ways.

-Rather, the White House is claiming that one part of the tax plan — the proposed corporate tax cut, from 35 to 20 percent — would trickle down to workers, as businesses bumped wages as a result of having smaller tax bills.
+Rather, the White House is claiming that one part of the tax plan — the proposed corporate tax cut, from 35 to 20 percent — would trickle down to workers, as businesses bumped wages as a result of having smaller tax bills and also deciding to bring profits into the U.S. from overseas.

 The Council of Economic Advisers made this argument in a recent, controversial report posted on the White House website.